ShujiaHuang/qmplot/README.rst

                                 Genome wide significant p-value sites.
 [1e-6]
           -M M_ID, --top-sign-signal-mark-id M_ID
                                 A string denoting the column name for which you want to annotate the Top Significant SNPs.
-Default:
-                                PLINK2.x's "ID"
-          --open-gui            Set to be GUI backend, which can show the figure.
+Default: "ID"(PLINK2.x) --display             Set to be GUI backend, which can show the figure.

 The following command will give you the two png plots with 300 dpi